covid-bib/bibliometric/README.md

 Instruction for usage

 	Run the code with the provided file binary_sac.xlsx The file binary_sac.xlsx is computed from Scopus document dataset where each row represents a document and each column a Subject area classification.
 	The value 1 indicates that a document is classified to a particular SAC, and 0 otherwise.
 	The original information about the documents from Scopus are removed from the xlsx file due to copyright issues.

+Script plot_venn_diagram.py
+plots Venn's diagram showing overlaping between different subject areas

+Instructions for usage

+	Run the code with the provided file binary_subject_areas.xlsx The file binary_subject_areas.xlsx is computed from Scopus document dataset where each row represents a document and each column a Subject area.
+	The value 1 indicates that a document is classified to a particular Subject area, and 0 otherwise.
+	The original information about the documents from Scopus are removed from the xlsx file due to copyright issues.